Use this guidance to find out what you need to provide and how to make a return of information.

 What must be returned

-Managers must report details for all ISAs (and Junior ISAs) they managed during the return period, including ISAs transferred in, and ISAs that have been closed.
+Managers must report details of all ISAs (and Junior ISAs) they managed during the return period, including:

-But they should exclude details of ISAs transferred out in full, made void, or not proceeded with or cancelled within 30 days of opening in the return period.
+They should not include details of ISAs transferred out in full, made void, or not proceeded with or cancelled within 30 days of opening in the return period.

 Where an investor holds more than one ISA with the same manager (for example, a cash ISA and a stocks and shares ISA), managers must report details of each ISA separately.